What is Twitch Affiliate?

 8. Be Enthusiastic and Positive

 Like anything else, people are more inclined to buy when they are in a good frame of mind.
 Viewers flock to places that are enjoyable.
 Build something that people want to be a join.
 Be charismatic.
-Always be talking, even if there is nothing in your chat.
-Read How to Keep Talking on Stream for tips.
+Always talk on stream, even if there is nothing in your chat.

 Don’t go into streaming with an air of entitlement.
 While people are attracted to confidence, many are put off by arrogance.
 It is your job to create something that people will want to support.
 Don’t just expect them to show up without putting in any effort into your channel.

-How to Know When You’ve Made Twitch Affiliate
+How to Know When You Are a Twitch Affiliate

 After you have reached the necessary requirement for affiliate status, Twitch will notify you through email.
 You will then be able to set up how to get paid on through your Twitch profile settings.
 While you can get Twitch affiliate in a week, it will require some pre-planning and preparation.
 You need adequate software, a clear sense of your brand, and a plan on future strong content going forward to the next major milestone: Partnership.